spyder-ide/docrepr/README.md

 # Details

-The module renders dictionary as returned by IPython `oinspect` and exports two functions - **sphinxify** which uses Sphinx to render docstrings, and **rich_repr** that generates full HTML page (with all assets) from `IPython.core.oinspect` output and returns URL to it.
+The module renders dictionaries as returned by IPython `oinspect` and exports two functions - **sphinxify** which uses Sphinx to render docstrings, and **rich_repr** that generates full HTML page (with all assets) from `IPython.core.oinspect` output and returns URL to it.